MileHacker Logo

 Spa and Wellness

-• Hot Springs and Natural Therapy Options: While Strasbourg does not have hot springs within its immediate vicinity, the German Black Forest (Schwarzwald), a short drive away, is famous for its thermal baths.
+• Hot Springs and Natural Therapy Options: While Strasbourg does not have hot springs within its immediate vicinity, the German Black Forest (Schwarzwald), a short drive away, is renowned for its thermal baths.
 Baden-Baden is a renowned spa town.

 • Thermal complexes and relaxation facilities are in Baden-Baden.